-- The consolidated and sustainability financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America. - SSA management maintained, in all material respects, effective internal control over financial reporting as of September 30, 2019.
-However, Grant Thornton identified three significant deficiencies in internal control: (1) Certain Financial Information Systems Controls, (2) Information Systems Risk Management, and (3) Accounts Receivable with the Public (Benefit Overpayments). - No instances of noncompliance with laws, regulations, contracts, grant agreements and other matters.
+- The consolidated and sustainability financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States. - SSA management maintained, in all material respects, effective internal control over financial reporting as of September 30, 2021.
+However, Grant Thornton identified three significant deficiencies in internal control: (1) Certain Financial Information Systems Controls, (2) Information Systems Risk Management, and (3) Accounts Receivable with the Public (Benefit Overpayments). - No reportable instances of noncompliance with laws, regulations, contracts, grant agreements and other matters.

-OIG EVALUATION OF GRANT THORNTON AUDIT PERFORMANCE
+OFFICE OF THE INSPECTOR GENERAL EVALUATION OF GRANT THORNTON AUDIT PERFORMANCE

-To fulfill our responsibilities under the Chief Financial Officers Act of 1990 and related legislation for ensuring the quality of the audit work performed, we monitored Grant Thornton's audit of SSA's consolidated and sustainability financial statements by
+To fulfill our responsibilities under the Chief Financial Officers Act of 1990 and related legislation for ensuring the quality of the audit work performed, we monitored Grant Thornton's audit of SSA's consolidated and sustainability financial statements by:

-- evaluating the independence, objectivity, and qualifications of the auditors and specialists; - reviewing Grant Thornton's audit approach and planning; - monitoring the audit's progress at key points;

-- examining Grant Thornton's documentation related to planning the audit, assessing SSA's internal control, and substantive testing; - reviewing Grant Thornton's audit report to ensure compliance with Government Auditing Standards and OMB Bulletin No. 19-03; - coordinating the issuance of the audit report; and - performing other procedures we deemed necessary.
+- evaluating the independence, objectivity, and qualifications of the auditors and specialists; - reviewing Grant Thornton's audit approach and planning; - monitoring the audit's progress at key points; - examining Grant Thornton's documentation related to planning the audit, assessing SSA's internal control, and substantive testing; - reviewing Grant Thornton's audit report to ensure compliance with Government Auditing Standards and Office of Management and Budget Bulletin No. 21-04; - coordinating the issuance of the audit report; and - performing other procedures we deemed necessary.

-Grant Thornton is responsible for the attached auditors' report, dated November 12, 2019, and the opinions and conclusions expressed therein.
+Grant Thornton is responsible for the attached auditors' report, dated November 10, 2021, and the opinions and conclusions expressed therein.
 The OIG is responsible for technical and administrative oversight regarding Grant Thornton's performance under the contract terms.
-Our review, as differentiated from an audit in accordance with applicable auditing standards, was not intended to enable us to express, and, accordingly, we do not express, an opinion on SSA's consolidated financial statements; sustainability financial statements; internal control over financial reporting; or SSA's compliance with certain laws, regulations, contracts and grant agreements.
+Our review, as differentiated from an audit in accordance with applicable auditing standards, was not intended to enable us to express, and, accordingly, we do not express, an opinion on SSA's consolidated financial statements; sustainability financial statements; internal control over financial reporting; or compliance with certain laws, regulations, contracts and grant agreements.
 However, our monitoring review, as qualified above, disclosed no instances where Grant Thornton did not comply, in all material respects, with applicable auditing standards.